Bebe's Kids

-Originally released theatrically on July 31, 1992 by Paramount Pictures, it received mostly negative reviews from critics for its screenplay and humor, but some praise was given for the animation and grossed $8.4 million at the box office.
+Originally released theatrically on July 31, 1992, by Paramount Pictures, Bebe's Kids was a critical and commercial failure.
+Although its animation was praised, critics found fault with its story, screenplay and humor.
+Bebe's Kids grossed $8.4 million at the box office against a budget of $10 million, becoming a box office bomb.
+Despite this, it spawned a video game of the same name two years later, which was likewise panned by critics.

 Plot

 The original stand-up routine by Robin Harris is shown in a brief live-action segment before an animated version of Harris woefully recounts his troubles to a blind bartender.
-He traces his problems all the way back to Jamika, an attractive woman he met at a funeral.
+He traces his problems back to Jamika, a woman he met at a funeral.

-Outside the premises, Robin approaches Jamika and asks her out.
-Jamika picks up her mild-mannered son, Leon, from the babysitter and invites Robin to come along with her to the amusement park Fun World, to which Robin agrees.
-The next day, Jamika introduces Robin to LaShawn, Kahlil and Pee-Wee, a trio of neglected, truant, violent children and the offspring of her absentee hedonistic friend, Bébé, for whom Jamika serves as an obvious enabler.
+Outside the wake, Robin approaches Jamika and asks her out.
+Jamika picks up her mild-mannered son, Leon, from the babysitter and invites Robin to come along with her to the amusement park, Fun World, which Robin agrees to.

+The next day, Jamika introduces Robin to the three children of her hedonistic friend Bebe - consisting of LaShawn, Kahlil, and the smooth-talking baby Pee-Wee.

 All six travel to Fun World, but are confronted by security at the entrance, and warned they are being watched.
-Upon entering the park, the kids are set loose and promptly wreak havoc.
-Robin's disastrous outing is further disrupted by a chance encounter with his ex-wife, Dorothea, and her best friend Vivian.
+Upon entering the park, Bebe's kids are set loose and promptly wreak havoc.
+Robin's disastrous outing is further disrupted by a chance encounter with his ex-wife, Dorothea, and her portly best friend, Vivian.

-After going on a couple of rides with the kids, Robin and Jamika let them go off on their own again as they attempt to enjoy a ride through the Tunnel of Love, where Jamika commends Robin for his endurance.
-While Robin and Jamika spend time together on their own, Leon tries to fit in with Bébé's kids but is at first unsuccessful, although they allow him to tag along.
+After going on a couple of rides with Bebe's kids, Robin and Jamika let them go off on their own again as they attempt to enjoy a ride through the Tunnel of Love, where Jamika commends Robin for his endurance.
+While Robin and Jamika spend time together on their own, Leon tries to fit in with Bebe's kids but is at first unsuccessful, although they allow him to tag along.
 The kids then resume their mischief until they are caught by security.
 However, they escape and convince a group of other free-range children to spread the chaos.

 Meanwhile, Dorothea and Vivian attempt to sabotage the growing relationship between Robin and Jamika but are thwarted by Robin.